TheSavageTeddy/TheSavageTeddy.github.io/content/posts/writeups-hackabit2023finals/index.md

 {{< image src="./img/box2.png" alt="" position="center" style="border-radius: 5px; width: 100%;" >}}

-After ganing RCE, we find `flag.txt` in our home directory.
+After gaining RCE, we find `flag.txt` in our home directory.

 Flag: `flag{remember_this_one?_pays_to_be_a_winner}`